Furniture takes a beating over the years. Luckily, there’s a pretty quick and easy fix. Here’s how to stain wood furniture without stripping.

-Every DIYer should know how to stain wood furniture without stripping the old stain!
+Every DIYer should know how to stain wood furniture without sanding or stripping off the old stain.
+It makes furniture, table top, or cabinet makeovers SO MUCH EASIER.

-AND, if you have that old orange tinted stain on furniture, doors, stair railing, etc…in your home, you can use these exact steps to stain your orange stain a beautiful rich brown.
+AND, if you have that old-fashioned orange tinted stain on any furniture, doors, stair railing, or any wood in your home, you can use these exact steps to cover that orange wood look with a darker wood stain.

-Now, let’s get to the steps to Stain Wood Furniture Without Stripping.
+Now, let’s get to the steps to Stain Furniture Without Stripping or Sanding Off the old finish.

 Seeing someone do something always helps me understand the DIY better.
-Watch this 3-minute video for a better look at each step.
+Watch this 3-minute video for a better look at each of the written steps below.

 Here’s What You’ll Need